Abhi1398-glitech/Abhi1398-glitech/README.md

 🎓 B.Tech in **Electronics & Computer Science** at **KIIT University, Bhubaneswar**
 💻 Passionate about **Web Development, AI Systems, and Scalable Backend Architecture**
-☁️ Interested in **Cloud Computing, Machine Learning, and SaaS Platforms**
+☁️ Interested in **Quantum Computing, Machine Learning, and SaaS Platforms**
 🧠 Always exploring **new technologies and real-world problem solving**

 🛠️ Languages and Tools